HungUnicorn/aim3project.graph/README.md

 #Analysis of Graph Structure in the Web Using Apache Flink
+Parallel graph algorithms run on  3.5 billion web pages and 128 billion hyperlinks, including degree, PageRank, closeness and betweenness

 ######Work with: [Philip](https://github.com/philip-raschke)
 =================
 ###The dataset is used, the hyperlink graph of 2012
 http://webdatacommons.org/hyperlinkgraph/2012-08/download.html

-Parallel analysis algorithm includes degree, PageRank, closeness and betweenness

 ###Reference
 Algorithms in Scala